Putin's Support for Iran

 The critical near-term date is around May 3, when a follow-up round of U.S.-Iran talks is provisionally penciled in, reportedly to be held in Europe.
 Whether Araqchi's Moscow stop produced any concrete Russian proposal — or whether Putin's statement was purely performative — will become clear in how Tehran frames its next offer to Washington.

 Watch whether the White House formally acknowledges Iran's Hormuz transit proposal, which Tehran submitted via Pakistan.
 Silence means leverage is still being calibrated.
 A public rejection triggers the next escalation cycle.
-Given the
+Given the international stakes across the conflict landscape, the gap between those two outcomes is narrow.

-Iran's most powerful foreign minister yet — technically adept, trusted by the clerical establishment, and running the most consequential Iranian diplomatic operation in years.
+Araqchi is now described by analysts as Iran's most powerful foreign minister yet — technically adept, trusted by the clerical establishment, and running the most consequential Iranian diplomatic operation in years.
 If a deal gets made, he makes it.
 If it collapses, he carries it.